 For example, instead of 4 bars of melody, try practicing just one bar at a time.
 Make a mental note of “from here to there”, and practice only that portion.
 Repeat until you’re able to play it with ease.
 When you feel sufficient with the first part, then take the next small portion, after that you combine the first and the second portion together, and so on.

-4. Practice slow
+4. Practice slowly

 To avoid making mistakes you should only feed the brain the correct information – this way your brain will remember faster.
 It’s called: brain synapses consolidation.
 By practicing too quickly you are more likely to make mistakes making it harder to learn the song.
 It takes time for your fingers to learn the correct movement.
-Practicing slow will make you feel relaxed, takes away the pressure, and lets you internalize the finger movements much quicker.
+Practicing slowly will make you feel relaxed, takes away the pressure, and lets you internalize the finger movements much quicker.
 This also helps in learning the melody itself as a musical expression and not just as a mechanical task.
-Do it slow and take your time.
+Do it slowly and take your time.

 5. Limit your time and get some sleep 😉